Mission co-worker and Malagasy partner church help families grow tangerines as cash crop

-Their longevity has helped them to “work more efficiently and more in tune with how the church works,” Dan said.
+Their longevity has helped them to “work more efficiently and more in tune with how the church works,” Dan says.
 “We are really happy to be here, and we feel like this is where God is calling us to be.
 There is still a whole lot to do.”

 Gifts to mission co-worker support will be matched